- About AADMD

 The chairs of the NTG are Dr. Seth M. Keller and Dr. Matthew P. Janicki.

-The National Task Group will be holding a national conference on dementia and intellectual disabilities on June 17 and 18, 2014 in Princeton, New Jersey.
-The conference will be a cooperative endeavor that will include the NTG, the new RRTC on Developmental Disabilities and Health at the University of Illinois at Chicago, the American Academy of Developmental Medicine and Dentistry, Special Olympics, and a range of state and national organizations, university centers, and consumer advocacy groups.
+The National Task Group held its first national conference on dementia and intellectual disabilities on June 17 and 18, 2014 in Princeton, New Jersey.
+The conference was a cooperative endeavor among the NTG, the RRTC on Developmental Disabilities and Health at the University of Illinois at Chicago, the American Academy of Developmental Medicine and Dentistry, Special Olympics, and a range of state and national organizations, university centers, and consumer advocacy groups.
 A listing of the presentations offered at the conference may be accessed here 2014 Program.

 NTG's New Efforts to Develop a Training Curriculum on Dementia and Intellectual Disabilities and Establish Program Standards for Dementia-Related Services